All about surrendering and selling your insurance policy for cash

 Another possible situation is that your policy has reached a break-even point, this is when the cash value of the policy is equal to the premiums you’ve paid.
 When you no longer need the insurance coverage, one of the best time to discontinue it will be at the break-even point’.
 There are generally 2 ways to terminate or discontinue your insurance policy:

-- Sell your policy
+Sell your insurance policy

 Selling your insurance policy